rodericj/MinorityReportWithWatch/Presentation/MinorityReport.md

 ---
 # The Watch :watch:

- - Access to the Gyro
+ - Access to the Accelerometer
  - WatchConnectivity

 ^ again, gather data and send it over